 My first USB SDR

-It's odd that I'm more excited about a sub-$20 USB Software Defined Radio (SDR) dongle than some of my more advanced (and pricey) radios.
-Ham radio and 'home brew' are synonymous.
+It’s odd that I’m more excited about a sub-$20 USB Software Defined Radio (SDR) dongle than some of my more advanced (and pricey) radios.
+Ham radio and ‘home brew’ are synonymous.
 The idea of taking a pinch of hardware and applying a heaping portion of software to it gets me all worked up.
-I've decided … Continue reading My first USB SDR
+I’ve decided to make this my ham radio goal for 2015.